 Investigation of the factors that determine the formation of public policy on the environment with consideration of the roles played by state and federal regulatory agencies.
-Offered every 2 years.
-3 credits.

 UR 370 Leadership in Nonprofit and Public Organizations

 Prerequisite UR 101

 Advanced leadership seminar for students interested in pursuing management careers in public and non-profit organizations.